What do organizations that continuously field great employees do in their hiring process?

 Well, professional sports teams, orchestras, and Broadway musicals require everyone to audition for the job.
 Common to each of these types of organizations is the desire for excellence.
 To help them ensure they will deliver a product that pleases their fans, they will typically require all potential team members or performers to audition for the job.

-Why Job Simulations are Beneficial
+What is a job simulation & Why Job Simulations are Beneficial

 Unlike traditional interviews, which are all about “tell me” what you can do, auditions or simulations require potential future employees to “show me” what you can do.

 For recruiting leaders hiring customer service, sales, or support employees, using job simulations can help you measure key job skills and abilities.